kiran/kiranbot/content/post/2017-01-01-book-reviews.md

 			<img alt="Black Flags: The Rise of ISIS" title="Black Flags: The Rise of ISIS" src="/images/2016-books/9780804168939.jpg" />
 		</div>
 		<div class="book-txt">
-			<p><a href="https://www.goodreads.com/book/isbn/9780804168939">Black Flags: The Rise of ISIS</a> by Joby Warwick</p>
+			<p><a href="https://www.goodreads.com/book/isbn/9780804168939">Black Flags: The Rise of ISIS</a> by Joby Warrick</p>
 			<p>
 				★★★★★
 			</p>
 			<p class="blurb">I started this right after Looming Tower.
-This picks up almost right after Looming Tower's afterword ends, and follows a set of individuals through the history.</p>
+This picks up right after Looming Tower's afterword, and follows a set of individuals through the history of ISIS.
+It's a very compelling read, and deserving of the Pulitzer.</p>
 		</div>
 	</article>	<article class="book nonfiction terrorism">
 		<div class="thumb">